Ken-mbira/Trust_Password_Protector/README.md

 3. Install pyfiglet
 4. Install rich

+In case you're unsure how to install the above libraries:
+- pip install termcolor
+- pip install pyfiglet
+- pip install rich

 ## Set up Instructions
 To have the following application in your application follow the following steps:
 1. Clone this repository onto the desired location on your local machine using "git clone https://github.com/Ken-mbira/Trust_Password_Protector.git" in your terminal.